What’s the best colour worktop for white kitchens?

 White kitchen with black worktops

 If you’re worried that black against white will be too jarring, don’t be.
-Black worktops look fantastic in contemporary white kitchens.
+Black is a stunning countertop colour for white cabinets and looks fantastic in contemporary white kitchens.
 Instead of being harsh, the effect of the contrast is dramatic and bold.

 And black doesn’t have to be pitch black.
 There are varying shades you can choose from, and the finish will make a difference too.
 A rich black in a gloss finish will have a significant impact.
 Whereas a more muted black in a matt finish will create a softer look.